Vets-Who-Code/march2021/phaseOneNotes/weekTwo.md

 - Touched on naming conventions
 - From now on we will be using markdown to keep notes. (use 1 folder for each week. inside the readme put an h1, h2, and notes)
 - Explained the Notion app
-- Went over github profiles
+- Went over GitHub profiles

 # Day 4
 ## Chrome Dev Tools, Box Model, SEO, Website Performance, Coding Conventions

 - Standups included the questions: Where you at?
 What have you learned?
 Anything you need help with?
 Any blockers?
 Any questions?
 What have you built lately?
-- We Talked about _blank https://css-tricks.com/use-target_blank/
+- We talked about _blank https://css-tricks.com/use-target_blank/
   It is not recommended in the context of performance and SEO;
 - We talked about the box model
 - Touched on regex.
 More info is available at https://regexr.com/, https://regex101.com/, https://regex-generator.olafneumann.org/